 - Nutrition Consultation: Support from a nutritionist on weight management, healthy eating, child-friendly meals, and other dietary concerns.

-- Career Assessment: Interest testing, career exploration services, and time management support.
+- Career Assessment: Resume review, career exploration services, and job search strategies.

 What happens when I call MIT GAIN?